trondhe/cmake_template/README.md

 The tools folder compiles a simple main function that links against the library in the src folder and executes the function in the public header.

 **test**
 The test folder contains unit tests for the library.
-It links against the library, but also gets access to the project's internal headers, explained why here: https://gitlab.kitware.com/cmake/cmake/issues/19048
+It links against the library, but also gets access to the project's internal headers, explained why here: <https://gitlab.kitware.com/cmake/cmake/issues/19048>

 ## Compile and Test

-The project uses doctest for unit tests.
+This project has a single dependency on doctest for unit tests.

+### With conan package manager

-If using conan the `find_package(doctest)` should work automatically (not tested as of now).
+If using conan, `find_package(doctest)` should work automatically.

+Install the dependency with `conan install . -if build`.

+Build the project with `conan build . -bf build`.

+### Without package manager

+#### Setup dependencies

-If not its source can be gotten by running `git submodule update --init` or be manually downloaded copied into `external/doctest` folder.
+The source for the dependency of doctest can be gotten by running `git submodule update --init` or be manually cloned into `external/doctest` folder.

+#### Configure and build

 All following commands are set up as vscode tasks `ctrl+shift+p -> Tasks:Run Task`
 Recommended to bind action this to a hotkey.

-### Configure

-`cmake -GNinja -Bbuild .`
+To configure the project `cmake -GNinja -Bbuild .` and to build `cmake --build build`.

-### Build

-`cmake --build build`

-### Test

-`cd build && ctest`
+Running tests via ctest can be done with `cd build && ctest`